Deploy an Azure Storage Mover agent

 Determine required resources for the VM

 Like every VM, the agent requires available compute, memory, network, and storage space resources on the host.
-Although overall data size may affect the time required to complete a migration, it's generally the number of files and folders that drives resource requirements.
+Although overall data size might affect the time required to complete a migration, it's generally the number of files and folders that drives resource requirements.

 Network resources